 Aim of monitoring:

 By using continuous monitoring techniques it is possible to discover deviations from the expected structural performance or damage in time.
 On the other hand, corrections or optimisation of materials used are possible.
-Co-operation amongst the experts in the field of sensor technology and structural engineering has been most productive.
+Cooperation among the experts in the field of sensor technology and structural engineering has been the most productive.
 All co-workers made important contributions to the long-term use and safety of structures in the field of transportation.
-Especially, parallel long-term tests on large concrete beams are suited to give important information about safety of large structures and reliability of measurement data.
+Especially, parallel long-term tests on large concrete beams are suited to give important information about the safety of large structures and the reliability of measurement data.
 This is the only way to get reliable and early information about the state of the building and to understand the relation to what happens in the environment of the site.

 |INSTALLATION PERIOD||TYPE OF SENSORS||NUMBER OF SENSORS|